Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

-with \\ Note that we have suppressed the dependency on $\ell$ in the matrix labels, but it is carried as a parameter in all of these matrices.
-Recall that the constant $G$ is related to the ratio of flux to the quantum of flux (given by $\gamma$), through
+Note that we have suppressed the dependency on $\ell$ in the matrix labels, but it is carried as a parameter in all of these matrices.
+Using energy units of $\hbar^2/(2ma^2)$, we can write this in dimensionless form

-As was argued earlier, we expect $\gamma$ to roughly determine the degeneracy in this system.
-The integral in Eq.~(\ref{hmatrix}) can be evaluated analytically; we get
+with \\ The integral in Eq.~~(\ref{rho_defn}) is non-elementary but can be evaluated analytically; we get